manan2110/django/README.md

 - **myproject_rest_django** : It is a basic use of rest api with django which includes Serializer , Modal Serializer , Function Based API Views,api_view() Decorator, Class Based API Views, Generic Views & Mixins, Authentication , Viewsets & Routers , Generic Viewsets and Modal Viewsets​.
 - **customUser** : This is to learn the use of AbstractUser, Signals and making custom admin registration form for a user  in django.
 - **todo_rest** : It is a todo app made using rest api, the frontend makes call to the api to get the data.
 (Ajax is used to make the call to the api so that the page loads without reloading)
+- **rest_authentication** : This is a django project to learn how rest authentication works.
+It includes Basic , Token, Session, and Jwt Authentication.